 Head down to the coast to see the penguins of St. Kilda and Luna park

 Just a short tram ride from the city centre of Melbourne and you will find yourself in St. Kilda.
 On a beautiful summer’s day this is the perfect place to head if you want to chill out on the beach and cool off in the sea all within view of the Melbourne skyline!
 This lovely little beachside town has become rather trendy too in recent years and is home to many wonderful cafes, bars and of course it’s famous bakeries.
 Another icon of St. Kilda is Luna Park, opened in 1912 it has that strange but fascinating old fairground feel and is free to explore, you just pay for the rides!
+A guide to Melbourne would be incomplete without this legendary sight!

 Another amazing sight on St. Kilda pier are the little penguins that call this place home!
 A great time to spot them hiding in the rocks is the late afternoon, but stick around until after sunset to see groups of them waddling in after a day out catching fish!
 That has to be one of the coolest free things to do in Melbourne!!